Ahmednagar Fort: History

 The fort was built by Malik Ahmad Nizam Shah I (after whom the city of Ahmednagar is named) in 1427.
 He was the first sultan of the Nizam Shahi dynasty and he built the fort to defend the city against invaders from neighbouring Idar.
 Initially it was made of mud but major fortification began in 1559 under Hussain Nizam Shah.
-It took four years and was finally finished in 1562.
+It took four years and was finally finished in 1563.
 In February 1596, Chand Bibi the queen regent successfully repulsed the Mughal invasion but when Akbar attacked again in 1600 the fort went to the Mughals.

-Aurangzeb died at Ahmednagar fort at the age of 88 on 20 February 1707.
+Aurangzeb died near Ahmednagar fort at the age of 88 on 3 March 1707.
 After Aurangzeb's death, the fort passed to the Nizams in 1724, to Marathas in 1759 and later the Scindias in 1790.
 During the period of instability in the Maratha Empire following the death of Madhavrao II, Daulat Scindia had the fort and its surrounding region ceded to him.
 In 1797, he imprisoned Nana Phadanvis the Peshwa diplomat at Ahmednagar fort.

-In 1803 during the Second Anglo-Maratha War, Arthur Wellesley defeated the Maratha forces and the East India Company came into possession of the fort.
+In 1803, during the Second Anglo-Maratha War, Arthur Wellesley defeated the Maratha forces and the East India Company came into possession of the fort.

 Modern era

 The fort was known as Ahmednagar Fort and was used by the British Raj as a prison and this was where Jawaharlal Nehru, Abul Kalam Azad, Sardar Patel and nine other members of the Indian National Congress were detained for almost three years after they passed the Quit India Resolution.
 Jawaharlal Nehru wrote his popular book -the Discovery of India- while he was imprisoned at the fort.
 During the same time, Congress leader, Maulana Abul Kalam Azad also compiled his acclaimed "Ghubar-e-Khatir" (Sallies of Mind) (غبار خاطر) which is considered as the best example of "Epistolary Essays" in Urdu literature.

-During the same time, Odisha's first Chief-Minister and ex-Governor of undivided Bombay State, Harekrushna Mahatab also compiled three volumes of History of Odisha in Odia.
+During the same time, Odisha's first Chief-Minister and ex-Governor of undivided Bombay State, Harekrushna Mahatab also compiled three volumes of the History of Odisha in Odia.
 This has later been translated and published in English and Hindi.

 Currently, the fort is under the administration of the Armoured Corps of the Indian Army.